Ever heard of fearful avoidant attachment style? (Also called disorganized attachment).

 Lastly, we have the fearful avoidants, or disorganized — the worst of both insecure worlds.

-What Is a Fearful Avoidant Attachment Style?
+What Is a Fearful Avoidant or Disorganized Attachment Style?

 For Fearful Avoidants, there’s inconsistent parenting paired with fear of one or more caregivers.
 This attachment style can form because of abuse, but it can also develop because at least one caregiver was inconsistent.